AND101Pod23/Final-Project/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that acts as a fitness equivalence of YouTube!

 If we had to describe this milestone in three (3) emojis, they would be: ☺️😒😥